clowntheArt/gw2acr-guide/index.md

 * ground-targeted logic
 * profession-specific behavior

-do not assume default targeting is correct for all skills.
-mis-targeted skills are a common silent failure.
+do not assume default targeting is correct for all skills mis-targeted skills are a common silent failure

 ---